IndomieGorengSatu/Mie/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## What did the Red light say to the Green light?
+Don't look at me I'm changing!